dboyhasnoname/learning/ansible/ansible_basics.md

 * Palybook can be single file or seprated over multiple roles which can perform different set of tasks.

 ### Play
-* A playbook can consists multiple plays.
+* A playbook can consist multiple plays.
 * Each play conisists of multiple taks.
 * Different plays can run on different host groups.
+* The function of a play is to map a set of instructions defined against a particular host.

 ### Directory layout: